hoseinAkbari97/hoseinAkbari97/README.md

 👋 Welcome to my GitHub!

-I'm Hosein Akbari, a passionate backend developer specializing in crafting robust web applications with Django.
+I'm Hosein Akbari, a passionate Full-stack developer specializing in crafting robust web applications with Django and React.
 With a keen eye for detail and a commitment to excellence, I bring a wealth of experience to the table.
-My journey in the realm of software engineering has been fueled by a deep-rooted love for Python, SQL, and the Django framework.
+My journey in the realm of software engineering has been fueled by a deep-rooted love for Python, SQL, React, and the Django framework.

 🛠️ **Skills**:
 - Python 🐍